 This year, few organizations (Environment for the Americas (EFTA), Agreement on the Conservation of the African-Eurasian Migratory Waterbirds (AEWA), and Convention on Migratory Species (CMS) created a partnership that unites the 2 largest bird campaigns: International Migratory Bird Day and the World Migratory Bird Day in one bigger educational campaign focused on educating the public on the urgent need of conservation for birds.

-The organizing institutions of this holiday choose a theme each year and the theme for this year’s World Migratory Bird Day is “Year of the bird” with the message that we should make every day a bird day and do our best for their conservation throughout the whole year.
+The organizing institutions of this holiday choose a theme each year and the theme for this year’s World Migratory Bird Day is “Sing, Fly, Soar — Like a Bird!” with the message that we should make every day a bird day and do our best for their conservation throughout the whole year.

 How to Celebrate World Migratory Bird Day?